 European butters have about 82-84% fat while the average American butters tend towards 80% fat (16-18% moisture, 1-2% curds).
 Seems negligible?
 Not when trying to make American pie pastry crust with its characteristic long and short flakes with good shape-ability.
-With European butters, even with combined shortening+butter crusts, I have never been able to have flutes and decorative cut-outs that kept their shapes.
+With European butters, even with combined shortening+butter crusts, I have never been able to make a crust with both short and long flakes (it ends up usually being crumbly or tough) nor have flutes and decorative cut-outs that kept their shape.

 Besides being a source of fats, including omega 3 (cardiovascular health), butter is the only fat that contains vitamin A (vision, growth) -- 25% RDA.
-It is also relatively high in vitamin D (calcium absorption).
+It is also relatively high in vitamin D (aids calcium absorption).

 On the negative side, butter contains a whole lot of cholesterol (220-260 mg/100g).
-Higher cholesterol consumption (in France, butter constitutes about 6% of daily cholesterol intake) had been traditionally thought to be correlated with higher cardiovascular risk and diabetes, but this is put into question (Pimpin et al. 2015).
+Higher cholesterol consumption (in France, butter constitutes about 6% of daily cholesterol intake) had been traditionally thought to be correlated with higher cardiovascular risk and diabetes, but this has been put into question (Pimpin et al. 2015).

 Today, France is the leading producer and consumer in Europe (8.3 kg/person/year).